logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-the-built-in-browser-on-android-emulators/invoking-the-built-in-browser/_index.md

 ---
-title: "Invoking the built-in browser"
+title: "Invoking the built-in browser in Android emulator during automation"
 linktitle: "Invoking the built-in browser in Android emulator during automation"
 description: "There are two methods by which the built-in browser may be invoked in Android emulators."
 weight: 2